 Should I worry about spinal clearance?

 A typical horse and rider will not need to worry about spinal clearance.
 In some cases in which your horse has a very high spine you may want a custom pad that will provide more lift on both sides of the spine.
 Be careful that there are no sharp or abrupt edges under your weight against your horse.
-I was using a pad that had panels for under the saddle bars but it caused a ridge under my butt cheeks and my horse did get sore from it.
-The spine and where your weight is should be smooth enough to not cause sore/ tenderness for your horse.

 How do I measure heart girth?

 Place the soft tape measure or string snugly around the girth area from the base of the withers (the lowest point where the withers meet the spine) and all the way around where the girth/cinch will want to lay.

 How do I clean my bareback pad and accessories?

 Brush off or vaccum loose dirt from wool felt base.

 Simply wipe synthetic top with a wet cloth or brush